EUNIC General Assembly in Brussels

 The freelance expert consortium preparing EUNIC’s toolkit on Fair Collaboration gave an overview of their process and the materials they will be delivering at the end of the year to drive further refection and action on topics relating to fairness in international cultural relations.
 In addition, EUNIC celebrated the successful awarding of a new Creative Europe network grant to EUNIC and refreshed the priority topics and needs of our members within EUNIC.

-The meeting was joined by senior EU colleagues from DG INTPA, DG EAC and the EEAS, along with leading external experts Gijs de Vries (London School of Economics) and Carla Figueira (Goldsmiths University) to analyse together the implementation of the EU’s strategic approach to international cultural relations and to look at next steps together with EUNIC in terms of our on-going admin agreement with the EU to support culture in external relations.
+The meeting was joined by senior EU colleagues from DG INTPA, DG EAC and the EEAS, along with leading external experts Gijs de Vries (London School of Economics) and Carla Figueira (Goldsmiths University) to analyse together the implementation of the EU’s strategic approach to international cultural relations and to look at next steps together with EUNIC in terms of our ongoing Administrative Arrangement with the EU to support culture in external relations.

 Behavioral Change Scientist Pireeni Sundaralingam joined digitally from San Francisco and gave a thought-provoking talk on ‘digital, the new public sphere: trust, understanding and the brain’.